palmenhq/palmenhq.dev-archived/source/_posts/diy-static-site-generator-pt-3.md

 ## Final words

 Voilà!
 We have now built a static site generator, and framework for asset processing!
+The full working example can be found at [palmenhq/static-site-generator#part-3](https://github.com/palmenhq/static-site-generator/tree/part-3) (which you can also compare against if something didn't work after following this tutorial).

 The point of this is of course not to spread the [not-invented-here syndrome](https://en.wikipedia.org/wiki/Not_invented_here), but rather prove that these fancy frameworks don't use sorcery - just some semi-advanced configuration.
 But over all, its not really that hard to create your own static site generator - as long as you know which components to glue together.